SSH

 <略>

-1. Confirm that id_rsa (the private key) and id_rsa.pub (the public key) have been created in the ~/.ssh/ folder.
+1. Make sure that id_rsa (private key) and id_rsa.pub (public key) are created in the ~/.ssh/ folder.

 % ls ~/.ssh/